d-asensio/cabify-shopping-cart/README.md

 }
 ```

-The product information and the counters are separated parts of the state, which is useful because when it comes to update the quantity of a product, the reducer only have to mutate the `productCountersById` object, which makes the code very simple and safer because the `productsById` object remains untouched:
+The product information and the counters are separated parts of the state, which is useful because when it comes to update the quantity of a product, the reducer only has to mutate the `productCountersById` object.
+This makes the code very simple and safer because the `productsById` object remains untouched:

 ```js
 export function updateProductCounter (state, { payload }) {